lmc-eu/spirit-design-system/packages/web-react/src/components/Flex/README.md

 ## Responsive Direction

-To create a responsive layout, pass an object as the value for the `direction` property, using breakpoint keys to specify different layouts for each screen size.
+To create a responsive layout, pass an object as the value for the `direction` property, using [breakpoint][dictionary-breakpoint] keys to specify different layouts for each screen size.

 ```jsx
 <Flex direction={{ mobile: 'vertical', tablet: 'horizontal' }}>